GRANITE STATE ADAPTIVE SPORTS

 Terminology in the Equestrian Arena ~

-GSA currently Offers EAAL , Adaptive Riding and Para-Equestrian Coaching
+GSA currently Offers EAA , Adaptive Riding and Para-Equestrian Coaching

-Participants supported by educators and coaches rotate through stations of:
+Participants supported by educators & coaches rotate through stations of:

 Equine Experiential Learning